 Opioids are highly addictive.
-Abuse can quickly lead to addiction.
-Both abuse and addiction can cause serious health problems, including death.
+Abuse can lead to addiction.
+Both abuse and addiction can cause serious health problems and can lead to death.

-Long-term opioid use has serious health consequences, including brain damage.
-Opioid abuse can impair the brain’s production of natural painkillers and dopamine (the brain’s "feel-good" chemical).
+Long-term opioid use has serious health consequences, impacting multiple organs.
+Opioid abuse can impair the brain’s production of natural painkillers and dopamine, the brain’s "feel-good" chemical.

-Opioids temporarily reduce pain and anxiety and create a sense of numbness in the body and mind.
+Opioids temporarily reduce pain and anxiety.
+They create a sense of numbness in the body and mind.
 High doses can create a short-lived feeling of euphoria and drowsiness.
-These effects can make stopping difficult.
+These effects can make it difficult to stop.
 Habitual users begin to crave this feeling, but the high is short-lived.

 Opioid abuse and addiction can have negative mental and physical effects, such as:

 People addicted to opioids often have trouble achieving a satisfactory high because their tolerance increases.
-This leads to using more, which leads to stronger and graver effects in the body.
+This leads to using more, which leads to stronger and graver effects on the body.

 Signs and symptoms of opioid abuse and addiction include:

-Longtime addicts may wish to consult with a medical professional before quitting.
+Longtime addicts may wish to consult a medical professional before quitting.

 To diagnose an opioid addiction, your doctor will discuss your current usage and health history.
-He or she will determine the degree of your dependence and help suggest treatment options.
+They will determine the degree of your dependence and help suggest treatment options.
 Someone who seeks treatment for opioid addiction must commit to stopping.

-Opioid addition is a complex disease, with physical, mental, social, and environmental factors.
-To be successful, treatment plans must address all these components.
+To be successful, treatment plans must address all of these components.
 In some cases, hospitalization may be required.

-Some opioid addicts have success with taking milder prescription opioids, such as methadone or buprenorphine, and slowly lowering the dose to wean themselves off the drug.
+Some opioid addicts have success taking medically supervised prescription opioids, such as methadone or buprenorphine.
+This helps people lower the dose and wean themselves off the drug.
 This process, known as replacement therapy, is a common treatment for opioid addiction.
 Other medications may be used to lessen the withdrawal symptoms or cravings.

 Written by: Amber Erickson Gabbey